Key Takeaways

 How Has the Price of Bitcoin Changed Over Time?

-Since its inception in 2009, Bitcoin has experienced significant price fluctuations, making it a highly volatile asset.
+Since its launch in 2009, Bitcoin has experienced significant price fluctuations, making it a highly volatile asset.
 In its early years, Bitcoin was traded for less than a cent per coin.
 In 2011, it reached its first milestone by surpassing the US$1 mark.
 BTC continued to gain traction, and in 2013, it reached a peak of $260.

 Bitcoin’s first notable price surge came in 2017 when it reached an all-time high (ATH) of nearly $20,000.
-However, the price corrected sharply in the following months, dropping to around $3,000 by the end of 2018.
+However, the price sharply corrected in the following months, dropping to around $3,000 by the end of 2018.

 The cryptocurrency market as a whole experienced another major surge in 2021, with Bitcoin reaching over $60,000 in April of that year.
 However, it experienced a subsequent correction, and the price dropped to under $20,000 by November 2022.